jtigger/three-body-problem--zk/pages/Plot.md

 		- ### 7.
 Three Body: [[King Wen of Zhou]] and the Long Night
 		- ### 8. [[Ye Wenjie (叶文洁)]]
 			- [[Wang Miao (汪淼)]] gets out of the V-suit and drives to the address that [[Ding Yi (丁仪)]] gave him: the house of [[Yang Dong (杨冬)]]'s mother: [[Ye Wenjie (叶文洁)]].
 				- There were three of the neighbor's children playing at Ye's house.
 				- Ye establishes a warmth with Wang
 					- referring to him by a diminutive, almost immediately
+					- they bonded a bit over their mutual loss of Yang.
 					- giving him ginseng as he left
 				- Wang visits Yang's room
 					- it was ordinary and non-descript; not feminine nor intellectual
 					- there was a picture of Yang and Ye
 					- her birchbark notebook
 						- pages full of abstract pictures; seemingly conveying frustration and anger
-				- this is where Yang comm
+					- this is where Yang committed suicide.
 					-
 		- ### 9.
 The Universe Flickers
 		- ### 10.
 Da Shi
 		-